-To inquire about replacement wiper blades or other components, refer to the NewPar (formerly ComNet) parts catalog or contact the parts department at 1-800-731-8300 (option #1).
+To inquire about replacement wiper blades or other components, refer to the NewPar (formerly ComNet) parts catalog or contact the parts department at 1-800-731-8300 (select the appropriate menu option).
 This will help ensure the proper wiper fit.